kyoko-toro/kyoko-toro/README.md

     * About 6 colors are available for different viewpoints.
     * It has hold function.
     * Even if grading is interrupted in the middle, it can be restarted.
-    * We have prepared so that you can grade even with shortcut keys.
+    * We have prepared so that you can grade even with shortcut keys
+  * Functions to be installed in the future
+    * AI function that automatically grades symbol problems